eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* Experience with data structures and algorithms; ability to work in a Unix environment and building robust data processing and analytics pipelines
 		* Contributions to research communities, e.g. ACL, NIPS, ICML, EMNLP, etc. is a Plus
 	- Responsibilities:
-		* You will be part of a high impact team that’s building the next generation of intelligence and language understanding for Cuddle
+		* You will be part of a high impact team that's building the next generation of intelligence and language understanding for Cuddle
 		* Build text/voice-based search engine and question answering system for Cuddle
 		* You'll utilize the latest techniques in AI, ML (including Deep Learning approaches) and NLU
 		* Build topic analysis, text classification, named entity recognition methods for unstructured and semi-structured data